lightswisp/http_over_dns/README.md

 The communication looks like this: Browser --> Local HTTP Proxy --> DNS Server --> Endpoint

 All packets are base32 encoded and chunked.
-So that the data could be encapsulated inside the domain name.
+So the data could be encapsulated inside the domain name.

 ## Used for